Dan7h3x/neaterm.nvim/README.md

 }
 ```

-or change the configuration based on what you want:
+or change the config based on what you want:

 ```lua
 opts = {